cwenwen/Calculator/README.md

 * Operations between 2 numbers

-* Result in 9 digits
+* Results in 9 digits

 If the result has more than 9 digits before the decimal point, it shows "error".